What Should I Do If My Landlord Enters Without Permission? Know Your Rights

 - A written note delivered to your door

-The reason the form of delivery matters is simple.
-If you ever need to dispute whether proper notice was given, your evidence is only as strong as the records you have.
+If you ever need to dispute whether proper notice was given, your evidence is only as strong as your records.
 A verbal conversation leaves nothing to point to.
-A timestamped email or a tracked letter is concrete.
+A timestamped email or tracked letter is concrete.

 Are There Times When Notice Rules Do Not Apply?

 Yes, but the exception is narrower than many landlords assume.
-Notice rules do not apply when there is a genuine, time-sensitive emergency that requires immediate access to prevent serious harm or major damage to the property.
+Notice rules do not apply during a genuine, time-sensitive emergency — one where immediate access is needed to prevent serious harm or major property damage.

-The keyword is genuine.
-A landlord who enters without notice and then claims afterward that they had a feeling something might be wrong is not meeting that standard.
-A legitimate emergency is one where waiting even a few hours would result in a real and serious problem, such as flooding spreading through the building or a reported gas smell.
+The key word is genuine.
+A landlord who enters without notice and later claims they had a feeling something was wrong does not meet that standard.
+A legitimate emergency means waiting even a few hours would cause real damage — flooding spreading through the building, a reported gas smell.

-If a landlord regularly invokes “emergencies” that never quite turn out to be urgent, that pattern is worth documenting.
-Using the emergency exception as a routine workaround to avoid giving notice is not a legal use of that exception.
+If a landlord regularly invokes “emergencies” that turn out to be nothing, document the pattern.
+Using the emergency exception as a routine workaround to skip notice is not a legal use of it.

 What Counts as Illegal Entry by a Landlord?

-Illegal entry is not just about paperwork.
-It covers a range of situations where a landlord accesses your property in a way that violates your rights, regardless of whether anything was taken or damaged.
+Illegal entry covers any situation where a landlord accesses your property in a way that violates your rights — regardless of whether anything was taken or damaged.

 Entry is generally illegal when: